jonahmckay/cart263/projects/fleece/README.md

 CART263.
 https://github.com/pippinbarr/cart263-2020

-While unintentional, it is possible that given the corpora this project draws from (planning to use the results of a search engines image search), the site may display shocking or offensive content.
-Potential **content warning** for anything and everything scraped by search engines on the Internet.
+While unintentional, it is possible given that because this project draws from Wikimedia Commons' image search the site may display shocking or offensive content.
+Potential **content warning** for any image on on Wikimedia Commons.